Chapter 4 – Exports

 Accredited veterinarians should ensure that they meet the highest possible ethical standards in the performance of procedures and in signing documents.
 Certifying accredited veterinarians must ensure that the information included in the certificates is accurate and only refers to matters that are within their knowledge at the time of signing, or that have been verified by a qualified third party, such as test results.

-When a certificate is signed on the basis of supporting documentation, the certifying veterinarian should be in possession of that documentation before signing.
 The certifying accredited veterinarian should only sign certificates required once they have been completed correctly in full.
 It is inappropriate and considered a contravention of the Accredited Veterinarian Agreement for veterinarians to sign documents on the basis of information or events that have not yet occurred or to sign blank documents.

 Accredited veterinarians must perform their duties with all due care and accuracy to maintain the credibility of Canada's inspection and certification mechanisms and to avoid inconvenience or expense to their clients as a result of having animals refused entry by the importing country.